 A small but wealthy and powerful group of Westway supporters then immediately began trying to build the Westway development site in the Hudson River a different way.
 Then and now they marketed this in-water real estate venture as a park.
 Post-Westway plans to piecemeal a vast development site up and down the River relied on a combination of new or rebuilt piers, platforms, and other fills and structures, which would then be provided with the infrastructure needed to accomodate buildings.
 The NY State Urban Development Corporation's (UDC's) 1971 Wateredge plan to tap a wide variety of public and private funds to build a massive and exorbitant development site out in the River eventually morphed into the so-called Hudson River Park (HRP) project.

-The Hudson River Park (HRP) project now includes both a popular ribbon of green open space on roughly 60 acres of dry land (“upland”) at the River’s edge, and a 490-acre in-water portion in the River itself, between Battery Park City’s northern edge (near Chambers Street) and W. 59th Street extended, from the River’s edge out to the U.S. Pierhead Line roughly 1,000-1,500 feet offshore.
-Some groups call this in-water portion of the HRP project “Son-of-Westway.”
-A powerful, unaccountable public authority, the so-called Hudson River Park Trust (HRPT), currently has jurisdiction over the entire 550 acres: both the popular green park on 60 acres of upland, and the 490 acres of the River where piecemealed development sites and view-blocking buildings have been funded with roughly $500 million in public funds so far.
+The Hudson River Park (HRP) project now includes both a popular ribbon of green open space on roughly 60 acres of dry land ("upland") at the River's edge, and a 490-acre in-water portion in the River itself, between Battery Park City's northern edge (near Chambers Street) and W. 59th Street extended, from the River's edge out to the U.S. Pierhead Line roughly 1,000-1,500 feet offshore.
+Some groups call this in-water portion of the HRP project "Son-of-Westway."
+A powerful, unaccountable public authority, the so-called Hudson River Park Trust (HRPT), currently has jurisdiction over the entire 550 acres: both the popular green park on 60 acres of upland, and the 490 acres of the River where piecemealed development sites and view-blocking buildings have been funded with roughly a billion dollars in public funds so far (updated 2021).

 Superstorm Sandy has lent new urgency to citizen efforts to save the lower Hudson River from development, as some politicians seek to misspend Sandy aid and other taxpayer funds to keep on building development sites, public buildings etc. in and over the River.
 This ruinous public policy would put more people (including first responders) in harm's way in upcoming storms and hurricanes, and risk catastrophic property damage and liability and disaster recovery claims in a stretch of the River designated a #1 (highest risk) hurricane evacuation zone.